Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 **Step 8: Press `Save` to apply the changes and start enjoying naturally sounding voices**
 --------------------------------------------------------------------------------------------

-Press the `Save` button to apply the changes to your Open WebUI settings.
-Refresh the page for the change to fully take effect and enjoy using `openedai-speech` integration within Open WebUI to read aloud text responses with text-to-speech in a natural sounding voice.
+Press the `Save` button to apply the changes to your Sage WebUI settings.
+Refresh the page for the change to fully take effect and enjoy using `openedai-speech` integration within Sage WebUI to read aloud text responses with text-to-speech in a natural sounding voice.

 **Model Details:**
 ------------------